Vietnam Domestic Flights & Airlines

 Vietjet Air Aircrafts: Airbus A320, Airbus A321

-Domestic flights: Hanoi, Ho Chi Minh City, Buon Ma Thuot, Can Tho, Chu Lai, Da Lat, Danang, Dong Hoi, Hai Phong, Hue, Nha Trang, Phu Quoc, Pleiku, Quy Nhon, Thanh Hoa, Tuy Hoa, Van Don, Vinh.
+Domestic destinations include Hanoi, Ho Chi Minh City, Buon Ma Thuot, Can Tho, Chu Lai, Dalat, Danang, Dong Hoi, Hai Phong, Hue, Nha Trang, Phu Quoc, Pleiku, Quy Nhon, Thanh Hoa, Tuy Hoa, Van Don, and Vinh.

-International flights: Bangkok, Chiang Mai, Busan, Hong Kong, Jakarta, Ma Cau, Mumbai, Seoul, Siem Reap, Singapore, and so on.
+International flights reach Bangkok, Chiang Mai, Busan, Hong Kong, Jakarta, Mumbai, Seoul, Siem Reap, Singapore, and others.

-Pros: Vietjet Air is the most popular budget carrier in Vietnam with favorable fares and promotions.
-It offers both scheduled and non-scheduled passenger and cargo services.
+Pros: Vietjet Air is known as the leading budget carrier in Vietnam, with competitive fares and attractive promotions.
+It offers both scheduled and charter services for passengers and cargo.

 Bamboo Airways